ByHelyo/taby/README.md

 <h2>About</h2>

-`Taby` is a simple, lightweight tab switcher extension designed to streamline your browsing experience.
+`Taby` is a simple, lightweight tab switcher extension designed to optimize your browsing experience.
 Taby offers users an efficient way to navigate between tabs.

+`Taby` provides an intuitive search menu that lets you quickly switch to other open tabs using only the keyboard.

 ### Supports: